Installation

 if you also need the parallel version.
 After updating from gitlab, you

-only need to re-run make depend
+only need to re-run make depend if make serial (or make

-) fails with an instruction to do so.
+all) fails with an instruction to do so.

 export PATH=$HOME/asap/XXX:$PATH